forbesmyester/omnia-beanstalk-leds/README.md

  * `OMNIA_BEANSTALK_LEDS_BEANSTALK_PORT` - The port of your Beanstalkd server (default `11300` )
  * `OMNIA_BEANSTALK_LEDS_BEANSTALK_TUBE` - The tube where messages are placed (default `status` )
  * `OMNIA_BEANSTALK_LEDS_BEANSTALK_TEST_ONLY` - If "1" write LED settings to files instead of changing physical LEDS

+If you don't know anything about Environmental Variables, you can either run the `export` lines in [env](./env) on your command prompt or import them on mass via `. ./env`.

 ### Starting Omnia Beanstalk LEDs when your Omnia boots